OCA/project/project_task_project_required/readme/CONFIGURE.rst

+By installing this module, the project field will be mandatory for all the companies.

-To make project selection mandatory on task:
+To make project selection optional on task for a given company:

 # Go to *Project > Configuration > Settings*
-# Make task selection mandatory for new tasks by checking *Require Projects on Tasks*
+# Uncheck *Require Projects on Tasks*